 Located approximately halfway along the east coast, Happy Valley is another of the island’s small towns.
-There is a range of accommodation options at Happy Valley Fraser Island and a general store that is also a bar and bistro and sells groceries, petrol and alcohol.
+There is a range of accommodation options at Happy Valley and a general store that is also a bar and bistro and sells groceries, petrol and alcohol.

 They serve up some good food at Happy Valley – while some of the more expensive meals on the island, they are also some of the most generous serves.
 Meals start at $20 and kids meals are $14.

 Accommodation at Happy Valley includes Fraser Island Retreat, Fraser Island Houses, Sailfish on Fraser, Kristie’s On Fraser, Fraser View, Fins on Fraser and Sandjunes.
-There are also a few options on Airbnb too.

 Happy Valley is a central spot to stay for exploring pretty much all the island attractions.

-Eli Creek on Fraser Island pours over 80 million litres of water into the ocean every single day.
+Eli Creek pours over 80 million litres of water into the ocean every single day.
 It is thought that the water coming from the creek is rainwater which has made its way from the island’s sand dunes over the past 200 years!
 The water is so clear here because it’s been filtered from the sand over all those years.

-There is a pandanus fringed boardwalk which runs alongside the creek.
+There is a pandanus fringed boardwalk that runs alongside the creek.
 Walk until the very end and then get into the creek with some inflatables and float along the creek’s fast moving waters until you reach the ocean.
 Then do it all over again!